-If you don’t have as many containers as you need, or use only a small amount of pesto at a time, you can freeze it in ice cube trays.
+Pack the sauce into manageable portions so you don’t have to defrost the entire container for a single serving of pesto.
+If you don’t have as many containers as you need, or use only a small amount of pesto at a time, freeze it in ice cube trays.

 - Store unopened pesto the same way it was stored in the supermarket.
-Once you open the container, remember to keep it in the fridge and sealed well.
+Once you open the container, keep it in the fridge and seal it well.

 - If pesto smells like old oil, has any signs of mold or other discolorations, or tastes off, discard it.